FROM STOCK :

 MAX.
 FILM TEMPERATURE

-fluid (USDA H-1) is a unique choice for
+ABCO NF fluid is a unique choice for either of these situations:

-The ABCO-NF heat transfer fluid is highly efficient, thermally stable and cost-effective.
+The ABCO NF heat transfer fluid is highly efficient, thermally stable and cost-effective.
 Completely non-toxic, it is exceptionally safe to use and is easy to dispose.
-Used fluid can be safely combined with spent lubricating oils and recycled locally (EPA, citation 57FR21524).
-The NF fluid is specified in a broad variety of applications, world wide.
+Used fluid can be safely combined with spent lubricating oils and recycled locally.
+The ABCO NF fluid is specified in a broad variety of applications, world wide.
 It is tough and durable with a proven record of success under demanding conditions, yet is easy and safe to handle.

-The NF has passed Bioassay.
-Rainbow trout, fresh water shrimp and Gulf shrimp were exposed to water-accommodated fractions of the NF fluid.
+The NF has passed environmental clearance procedures.
+Fish such as rainbow trout and shrimps were exposed to water-accommodated fractions of the ABCO NF fluid.
 No organisms died, and there were no ill effects.
 In the event of a release, you can use the same simple clean-up procedures employed for light lubricating oils.
-Once gathered, the NF fluid can be combined with spent lube oils and sent to the local oil recycler.
+Once gathered, the ABCO NF fluid can be combined with spent lube oils and sent to the local oil recycler.
 There it can be converted into another useful material, preserving natural resources.
-The crystal-clear NF contains no chlorinated hydrocarbons, aromatics, heavy metals, or sulphur or nitrogen compounds.
+The crystal-clear ABCO NF contains no chlorinated hydrocarbons, aromatics, heavy metals, or sulphur or nitrogen compounds.

-The ABCO-NF fluid has an extraordinarily low vapour pressure less than 1/3 of an atmosphere at its maximum operating temperature of 600°F. This and the fluids exceptionally low pressure drop permit the designer considerable latitude in the choice of lower-cost equipment.
+The ABCO NF fluid has an extraordinarily low vapour pressure less than 1/3 of an atmosphere at its maximum operating temperature.
+This and the fluids exceptionally low pressure drop permit the designer considerable latitude in the choice of lower-cost equipment.

-The lower a heat transfer fluids viscosity, the less energy will be required to pump it through the system.
-ABCO-NF's viscosity is among the lowest of available high temperature heat transfer fluids.
-This means that less horsepower is needed for a given duty, and that a smaller pump and motor can be specified.
+The lower a heat transfer fluids viscosity is, the less energy will be required to pump it through the system.
+ABCO NF viscosity is among the lowest of available high temperature heat transfer fluids.
+This means that less heat surface is needed for a given duty, and that a smaller pump and motor can be specified.
 And lower power consumption continues to produce savings year after year.

 Containers of heat transfer fluid should be kept in non-hazardous dry areas only.
 Until ready for use, the containers tamper-evident safety seals must remain intact.
 Liquids should not be allowed to pool on the tops of steel drums.
 In the afternoon and evening when temperatures decrease, the heat transfer fluid will cool and contract slightly.
 A partial vacuum is created in the drum, and, if the bungs O-ring seal is not perfect, liquid standing on the top of the drum can be drawn through, contaminating the fluid.
 If drums must be temporarily stored outside, store them on their sides.